ehtesam75/Sublime-text-tools/README.md

 # Sublime-text-tools
-Custom Sublime Text snippets, settings, and build files for improving workflow and productivity.
+A collection of my Sublime Text customizations, including snippets, settings, and build configurations, to enhance productivity and streamline development.